18 April 2025

 dune sand worm concept art

 Legend has it Lynch’s initial rough pass came in at four hours, with an intent to get it to three with post-production added.
-However, he did not have final cut privilege which meant his film was heavily edited down, which greatly influenced his feelings toward the film.
+However, he did not have final cut privilege which meant his film was heavily edited down.
+This loss of control greatly influenced his feelings toward the film, leading him to distance himself from certain cuts.

 "Dune" was a monumental task in terms of production design and special effects.
 The film's visual elements, from the baroque architecture of the palaces to the desolate expanses of Arrakis, were brought to life through meticulous set design and innovative practical effects.

-The giant sandworms of Arrakis, crucial to the plot and the planet's ecosystem, were a particular challenge and triumph of practical effects, creating memorable moments that still impress.
+The giant sandworms of Arrakis, crucial to the plot and the planet's ecosystem, were a particular challenge and triumph of practical effects, creating memorable moments that still impress today.

 The film's soundtrack, composed by the rock band Toto with contributions from Brian Eno, is a significant departure from traditional orchestral scores found in epic cinema.
 Its electronic synthesizer-based themes added an otherworldly texture to the film's atmosphere, aligning well with Lynch's vision of a distant future.